-Multimedia Institute is the Croatian localizer of the Creative Commons licences.
+The Multimedia Institute is the Croatian localizer of the Creative Commons licenses.

-Coordinators of introducing the Creative Commons licences into the Croatian legal system are Dijana Kovačević Remenarić, Tomislav Medak, and Marcell Mars.
+The leaders of the localization of Creative Commons licenses in the Croatian legal system are Dijana Kovačević Remenarić, Tomislav Medak, and Marcell Mars.

-CC Croatia is a project of translating the Creative Commons licences into the Croatian judiciary system and Croatian language, performed by Multimedia Institute Zagreb.
-When visiting the webpage creativecommons.org, next to the US-American, Brazilian, Japanese, German, Italian, and 70 other national licences, you will also be able to select the Croatian ones.
+CC Croatia is a project of translating Creative Commons licenses into the Croatian legislative framework and into Croatian language, carried out by the Multimedia Institute from Zagreb.
+If you visit creativecommons.org, in addition to American, Brazilian, Japanese, German, Italian and about 70 others, you will be able to choose Croatian licenses.